 Onion rolls are a classic favorite in many countries, including the United States.
 I've taken inspiration from a traditional German recipe to create my own spin on these delicious treats.
 The addition of poppy seeds, a common ingredient in Eastern European and Jewish recipes, elevate the flavor even further.

 But why stop there?
-I've also created a French onion variation that includes tangy gruyere cheese, making for a mouth-watering combination that pairs perfectly with my Sweet Potato Soup.
+I've also created a French onion variation that includes tangy gruyere cheese, making for a mouth-watering combination that pairs perfectly with my Sweet Potato Soup With Coconut Milk.
 Trust me, it's a must-try.

 While sweet rolls are great for breakfast and tea time, savory bread rolls are a versatile option that can be enjoyed any time of day.
-That's why I've been experimenting with some savory treats, like my aromatic Zaatar Bread Rolls.
+That's why I've been experimenting with some savory treats, like my aromatic Cheese Rolls with Zaatar.

 What really sets these onion bread rolls apart is the deliciously buttery onions baked right into the dough.
 The savory flavor is simply unbeatable.